gabriel-inf/oscars/auto-testing/README.txt

 perl simpletest_main.pl

-Gotcha's:
-localDomainId and/or domain file needs to be set in
-$OSCARS_HOME/ResourceManagerService/conf/config.HTTP.yaml and config.SSL.yaml
-$OSCARS_HOME/TopoBridgeService/conf/config.HTTP.yaml and config.SSL.yaml
-$OSCARS_HOME/VlanPCE/conf/config.HTTP.yaml and config.SSL.yaml
-$OSCARS_HOME/Utils/conf/config.yaml

 Description:

-This suite of tests is designed to automate running of the OSCARS test scripts in $OSCARS_DIST/api/bin and implement the tests defined in http://code.google.com/p/oscars-idc/wiki/OSCARS_v6_Testing.
+This suite of tests is designed to automate running of the OSCARS test scripts in $OSCARS_DIST/api/bin.

 Installation: